Douglas Elmendorf

-Douglas William Elmendorf (born April 16, 1962) is an American economist who is the dean and Don K. Price Professor of Public Policy at the John F. Kennedy School of Government.
+Douglas William Elmendorf (born April 16, 1962) is an American economist who served as dean and Don K. Price Professor of Public Policy at the John F. Kennedy School of Government from 2016 to 2024.
 He previously served as the director of the Congressional Budget Office (CBO) from 2009 to 2015.
 He was a Brookings Institution senior fellow from 2007 to 2009, and briefly in 2015 following his time at the CBO, and was a director of the Hamilton Project at Brookings.

 Early life and education

 Born in Poughkeepsie, New York, Elmendorf attended the Poughkeepsie Day School and graduated from Spackenkill High School.
 He spent his early career as an academic and educator.
 He graduated from Princeton University with an A.B. in economics in 1983 after completing a 70-page long senior thesis titled "A Prediction Model of the Market for Engineering."
 He then attended Harvard University to obtain his master's and Ph.D. in the same subject.
 After graduating in 1989, he stayed at Harvard for four years as an assistant professor, working closely with economics professor Martin Feldstein, the director of the Council of Economic Advisers under President Ronald Reagan, to teach introductory economics classes.